-The Underlying Fund and the direct portfolio will follow the same investment strategy and as such, the composition of any portfolio held directly will match that held by the Underlying Fund.
+The Underlying Fund and the direct portfolio will follow the same investment strategy and as such, the composition of any portfolio held directly will generally match that held by the Underlying Fund.
+However, the distribution profile of Direct Investments may differ from the Underlying Fund (refer to the "Investment Vehicle" risk in Section 4 above).